ggabriel96/opzioni/docs/src/user-guide/the-basics.md

                         Help();
 ```

-Note that:

-- a positional is created by calling the `Pos()` function with a name.
-    **Positionals are required by default.**

-- an option is created by calling the `Opt()` function with a name and an optional short name.
-    **Options are optional by default and have an empty string as default value.**

-- a flag is created by calling the `Flg()` function with a name and an optional short name.
-    **Flags are optional by default and have `false` as default value.**

-- `Pos`, `Opt`, and `Flg` are functions, not constructors.
-    This is because the actual *type* of the arguments is `Arg` and it represents any type of argument.
-    If its constructor were to be called, the type would have to be specified, requiring more typing.
-    So these functions exist as helpers (or factories) for the supported kinds: positional, option, and flag.

-- the `.help()` member function is how descriptions are added to arguments.
+Since we get an `Arg` after calling one of the three argument factories, we can further customize it with its member functions.
+The first one we are presented here is `.help()`, which serves the purpose of setting descriptions to arguments.
-    They will appear in the automatic help text.
+These descriptions are what appears in the automatic help text that opzioni generates.

-- calling `Help()` adds a help flag that handles the automatic help text.
-    It is just a shorthand for this very common flag, so there's nothing special about it.
-    Here how it's done:

-    ```cpp
-    Flg("help", "h").help(description).action(actions::print_help);
-    ```

-    Where `description` is `"Display this information"` by default.

-- there is a `*` between every pair of arguments.
-    This creates an array of arguments *at compile-time* to be added to the `Program`.

-- there is a `+` between the `Program` and the arguments.
-    This adds the array of arguments to the `Program` *at compile-time*.

-There are way more features available (see [Beyond the basics](beyond-basics.md)), but we'll keep things simple for now.
+To tell opzioni that automatic help text is desired, we simply call `Help()`.
+Similar to the previous functions, it's just a helper, but this time to create a very common flag, which is to show the program help.

-## Parse the CLI
+## Parsing the CLI

+Now that our very simple `curl` has some arguments, we can try parsing the CLI and see what we get.
-We just need to call `curl` with `argc` and `argv`.
-As simple as that!
+We just need to call `curl` with `argc` and `argv`:

 ```cpp
 auto const map = curl(argc, argv);